 Admittedly, after spending countless hours scouring sci-fi-related subreddits and Tumblr feeds, you come across some pretty strange stuff.
 I’m talking about highly graphic alien-based erotica and some extremely whacked-out theories about the inception of the universe.
-So, I’ve become a bit jaded to the eccentricities of the internet and very few things surprise me.
+So, I’ve become a bit jaded to the eccentricities of the internet, and very few things surprise me.
 However, I recently began to come across the phrase “humans are space orcs” quite a bit, and I was immediately intrigued.

 Posts across the internet that contain “humans are space orcs” range from short commentaries on human behavior to novella series about alien races visiting Earth for the first time and observing the strange animals that make up the human race.
 One common theme runs throughout the entirety of the “humans are space orcs” genre, however.
 Humans are flat-out weird.
 The whole “Earth is space Australia” thing is basically an offshoot of “humans are space orcs” that seems to expand the scope of the thought experiment to analyzing the Earth as a whole instead of only the human race.

-The whole idea of “humans are space orcs” seems to be based around the idea that if we take a step back and really analyze our own behavior as human beings, we’ll realize that the behaviors we perform on a daily basis are pretty strange and often nonsensical.
-Sometimes these posts shed a negative and pessimistic light on human behavior (as the orc comparison implies that humans are stupid and overly aggressive like the creatures in J. R. R. Tolkien’s The Lord of the Rings), while other times they highlight just how compassionate and comical we can be.
+The whole idea of “humans are space orcs” seems to be based on the idea that if we take a step back and really analyze our own behavior as human beings, we’ll realize that the behaviors we perform on a daily basis are pretty strange and often nonsensical.
+Sometimes these posts shed a negative and pessimistic light on human behavior (as the orc comparison implies that humans are stupid and overly aggressive like the creatures in J. R. R. Tolkien’s The Lord of the Rings), while other times, they highlight just how compassionate and comical we can be.

 Whether you believe that our human ability to self-reflect was the result of a human-ape hybrid eating a magic mushroom or that it was an accidental byproduct in the process of evolution, I think we can all agree that the ability to look at yourself and your own behavior represents the height of conscious, and no other animal on our planet can conceptualize the self quite the human being.